 - • Respondents say Black actors are often cast in very subservient roles and as “background” characters compared to their white peers.

-In order to make improvements, it’s important for brands to not only represent the Black community accurately and consistently in campaigns but also hire and promote Black Americans to leadership roles.
+In order to make improvements, brands should not only represent the Black community accurately and consistently in campaigns but also hire and promote Black creatives and marketers to leadership roles.